Maximally Degenerate Floquet Structure and Possible Nonexistence of Optimal Control in a Pendulum Swing-Up Problem: Problem setting

 where translational motion is ignored.
 With $\bm{x}=\bmat{x_1&x_2}^\top=\bmat{\theta&\dot\theta}^\top$, the control system is written as

 with

 Note that $f(0,0)=f(\pi,0)=0$.
-We consider the following optimal control problem where
+We consider the following infinite-horizon optimal control problem, where

-is to be minimized for (\ref{eqn:control_system}) under the condition that the control trajectory satisfies $\lim_{t\to\infty}\bm{x}(t)=0$, namely, the pendulum eventually swings up.
-We take a sufficient condition approach for this design problem based on a Hamilton-Jacobi equation (HJE)
+is to be minimized for (\ref{eqn:control_system}) under the condition that the control trajectory satisfies $\lim_{t\to\infty}\bm{x}(t)=0$ ({\em stable optimal regulator problem}), which enforces the convergence of the pendulum to the upright position.
+The problem can be interpreted as a minimum-energy swing-up problem under an asymptotic terminal constraint.